 Caring for yourself at home by:

 - Quitting smoking if you smoke.
 MSK has specialists who can help.
 To learn more about our Tobacco Treatment Program, call 212-610-0507.
-You can also ask your nurse for more information.
+You can also ask your nurse about the program.

 - Drinking liquids based on our instructions.

-- Eating or avoiding the foods we suggest.
+- Eating or avoiding the foods and drinks we suggest.

 - Staying around the same weight.

-- You get the correct dose of radiation.
+- Make sure you get the right dose of radiation.

-Your simulation may take 2 to 4 hours or longer.
-The exact time depends on the specific treatment that your doctor has planned for you.
+Your simulation appointment may take 1 to 2 hours or longer.
+The exact length depends on your treatment plan.

-- During your simulation, you will be lying in one position for a long time.
-If you think you will be uncomfortable lying still, you can take acetaminophen (Tylenol®) or your usual pain medication before your simulation.
+You’ll be lying still in one position for a long time during your simulation.
+If you think you will be uncomfortable, talk with your healthcare provider ahead of time.
+You can also take an over-the-counter pain medicine or your usual pain medicine 1 hour before your simulation.

-- If you think you may get anxious during your procedure, ask your doctor if medication may be helpful.
+If you think you may get anxious during your simulation, talk with your healthcare provider ahead of time.
+They may suggest medicines to help.

-- Wear comfortable clothes that are easy to take off.
-You may need to change into a hospital gown.
+Wear comfortable clothes that are easy to take off.
+You will need to undress from the waist up and change into a hospital gown.

 Take devices off your skin